jacobagilbert/fpv/ZMR250_FPV_TX/README.md

 ### Bill of Materials:

-First, I apologize this is not here yet.
+BOM is up.
 There are only a handful of components, but the large capacitors are all 7343 size tantalum, the Pololu module is a 500mA 3.3V SMPS module, R1 is 330 ohm and R2-R4 are 3.3k.
 All the small passives are 0805 (however SparkFun's 0805 footprint is a little tight...
 If you have 'em use 0603 for bypass capacitor and resistors).

 ### RX5823 Module Modifications: